New Parking Meter Rates in Central Downtown

-On August 23, 2018, the Parking Authority of Baltimore City adjusted parking meter rates for the third time in Central Downtown using Demand-Based Parking Meter Rate Setting.
+On March 15, 2019, the Parking Authority of Baltimore City adjusted parking meter rates for the fourth time in Central Downtown using Demand-Based Parking Meter Rate Setting.
 Using occupancy data collected every six months, the Parking Authority is adjusting rates slowly and incrementally (no more than 25₵ every six months) to produce one or two available parking spaces on each block face (15-25% availability; or 75-85% occupancy).

 The following formula is used to determine rate adjustments:

 - If the average occupancy rate is above 85% in a block (higher than the target range), the rate will go up to discourage some parkers from parking on this block, creating more available parking spaces.

 - If the average occupancy rate is below 75% in a block (lower than the target range), the rate will go down to encourage more parkers to park on this block.

 - If the average occupancy rate is between 75% and 85% (the target range), the rate will not change because there are already one or two parking spaces available.

 CBD Meter Rate Adjustment Study Round 4, Fall 2018

 Data for Round 4 of the PABC’s meter rate adjustments were collected from November – December 2018.
 Detailed findings are below, followed by a chart of rate changes for each block face, and a rate map.

 - Of the 219 block faces studied, 79 block faces (36%) will increase by $0.25; 77 block faces (35%) will maintain their current rate, and 63 block faces (29%) will decrease by $0.25.
 Overall, 64% of the block faces will either maintain or decrease their current rate.